 The first time I shared this essay, it was self-defeatedly titled “The Not-So-Smart Home.”
-I was immeasurably frustrated with home integration strategies and had become convinced that the promise and pursuit of a ‘smart home’ was unattainable and more troublesome than beneficial.
-The essay chronicled our successes and struggles in making technology behave.
+I was immeasurably frustrated with home integration strategies and had become convinced that the promise of a truly ‘smart home’ was unattainable, and the effort to make technology behave was more troublesome than beneficial.
 From a building technology perspective, labor-saving strategies have changed the way we live.
 Imagine the 1898 Paris World’s Fair (Fourth Exposition Universelle) that brought together Bell’s telephone, Edison’s light bulb, Otis’ elevator and gave Eiffel’s tower to Paris and the world.
 The “House of Tomorrow” refers to George Fred Keck’s glass and steel house installed at the Second Chicago World’s Fair in 1933.
 The home featured central air conditioning, the first dishwasher by General Electric, an ‘iceless’ refrigerator and an automatic garage door operator.
 Just a few years later and closer to home in Queens, New York, the 1939 World’s Fair theme was “Building the World of Tomorrow” including a competition to design the “Home of the Future.”
 Most notable was opening day at the RCA pavilion with its first public demonstration of the television – a live broadcast of a speech by Franklin Delano Roosevelt.

 The digital age brought many new opportunities.
 We could control the lights and shades, and the heating and air-conditioning systems, too.
 Nothing is more compelling than watching a living room transform itself at the touch of a button to a Hollywood quality screening room.
 Unfortunately, these integrated systems often failed to work smoothly and were challenging to service over long periods of time.
 The final nail in the coffin for me came when we would visit friends and clients in their homes, and upon taking note of all of the expensive yet non-functioning technology, began to refer to them dismissively as “technology museums.”
 In an effort to help friends and clients not repeat the sins of the past, we started to humorously refer to ourselves as “dis-integration advisers”.

 What I saw in the Lutron showroom made me just as excited as the Paris Exposition visitor must have felt at seeing Edison’s lights, or of hearing Bell’s voice, or of beholding the Eiffel Tower.
 As the lighting changed from day to night and back again, it was as if I were enjoying a light installation by James Turrell.
 I was overcome by optimism that lighting design could finally fulfill the promise of LED, and not just in a Sky Space, but in one’s home.
 On display, were lights that could dance.
 They could change color (endlessly) and dim to one percent (not forty).
 They didn’t strobe, flicker, or buzz.
 These groundbreaking fixtures are also more ‘tunable’ than others and the lights can be set to any color of the spectrum (red, orange, yellow, green, blue, indigo, violet) and any color temperature from sunset to daylight.
 Better still, each fixture is ‘addressable,’ meaning they are controlled wirelessly and individually.
-This approach will cut the number of individual wiring runs roughly in half and will allow the decision of how to group lights and scenes one that can be decided post-occupancy, as opposed to during the design and construction phases.
+This approach will reduce the number of individual wire runs by roughly fifty-percent or more, and will allow the decision of how to group lights to occur post-occupancy, as opposed to during the design and construction phases.
 While the fixtures themselves are expensive, some of the cost will be offset by the simplicity and efficiency of their wiring.
 As for the programming of these new fixtures, there will not be proprietary codes locked away in the audio-visual consultant’s safe, but rather will be programmed remotely by using the Lutron app and a laptop computer.
 I don’t believe many homeowners will undertake this task, but at least they won’t be at the mercy of a single consultant.
 I know this essay reads like a testimonial for one company, and maybe it should.

 As for the house of tomorrow, Lutron and its new product Ketra, have truly helped me to see the light, and just a little more than usual, I find myself inspired and “Looking Forward.”